nathan-barry/nathan.rs/content/posts/curserve.md

 ## Conclusion
 ---

+Alex and I have moved on to other research ideas, but this was an exploration of one which might have some legs.
+The [Parrot paper](https://arxiv.org/abs/2405.19888v1) from Microsoft, which came out earlier this year, explored something similar (in terms of reducing end-to-end latency for individual requests) and found many benefits to be gained from it.

 Hackathons are fun!
 I highly recommend.
 I had a great experience at Cal Hacks this year.
 As for the research direction, it is always insightful to explore new ideas.

-This research idea might have some potential!
-The [Parrot paper](https://arxiv.org/abs/2405.19888v1) from Microsoft, which came out earlier this year, explored something similar (in terms of reducing end-to-end latency for individual requests) and found many benefits to be gained from it.

-Alex and I have moved on to other research ideas, but this was an exploration of one which might have some legs.